rokbohinc86/Golfshot_Categoriser/README.md

 - Launch Direction  ( < -5 ° = pull, straight, > 5 ° = push)
 - Sidespin  ( < -800 rpm = hook,  -800 rpm < < -300 rpm = draw, -300 rpm < < 300 rpm = straight, 300 rpm < < 800 rpm = fade, > 800 rpm = slice)

+#### Extraction of labels

+1 Place the driving range file from Garmin under data/raw/Metrics.
+2 Run labelProcessing.py to create the labels of the golf shots.
+The file will be saved under data/extraced/labels.

 ### Videos

 The general problem with machine learning being applied to videos is that all videos have to be of the same shape, this means resolution and the number of frames.
 Different numbers of frames can be problematic when the velocity of golf swings varies.
 Therefore not all frames can be taken as the input.
 [McNally et. al.](https://arxiv.org/abs/1903.06528) developed a lightweight ML model for finding key positions in a golf swing.
 The positions were labeled: